India : Safety by City

-Kolkata is the capital of West Bengal and the second largest city in India, righ after Mumbai.
+Kolkata is the capital of West Bengal and the second-largest city in India, right after Mumbai.

 The city has a good sense of appreciation for art, culture, and food.

 It is home to some of the best variety of sweets that will leave you with your mouth watering and compel you to reach out for more.

 The infrastructure in this city surpasses any other in India and compared to most other Indian cities it is a very well-thought-out and structured city.

 Kolkata has sky-touching tall buildings to lure you as well as the old traditional houses of the ’90s to make you emotional.

 Though Kolkata is considered a generally safe city, there are more dangerous areas and less dangerous ones.
 You must remain vigilant at all times while spending time in Kolkata.

 Be wary of pickpockets in public transport, and taxi drivers (as well as tuk-tuk drivers) trying to rip you off.
 Be especially careful in the overnight buses or trains.
 Keep in mind that driving is dangerous because of poor road conditions and the fact that India follows the left-hand driving system.